spacetelescope/jdaviz/docs/dev/ui_description.rst

 There are two distinct use cases for the glupyter environment:

-    1. as a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook;
+1. As a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook.
-    2. to provide users a web-based GUI to interact with and visualize their data while hiding the Python code, e.g. a standalone web application.
+2. To provide users a web-based GUI to interact with and visualize their data while hiding the Python code, e.g. a standalone web application.

 These two use cases describe a Python-first and GUI-first approach, respectively.
 This document will focus on detailing the design of the